threefoldfoundation/info_cloud/src/evdc/evdc_presearch.md

 ![](img/presearch_create.png)

-Select the domain type for your Digibyte Node.
-For deployment with random subdomain, select 'Choose subdomain for me on a gateway',.
+Select the domain type for your Presearch Node.
+For deployment with random subdomain, select `Choose subdomain for me on a gateway`.
 For deployment with a particular available subdomain, select 'Choose a custom subdomain on a gateway.
-To deploy a Digibyte Node using your own domain, select 'choose a custom domain'.
+To deploy a Presearch Node using your own domain, select 'choose a custom domain'.

 ![](img/presearch_domain.png)

-Copy your registration code from your Presearch account for the access of your new Digibyte Node.
+Copy your registration code from your Presearch account.

 ![](img/presearch_registration_code_copy.png)